 In order to maintain the efficacy of the rules-based trading system and for members to continue to have access to an independent appeal process for dispute settlement, 16 WTO members set up a separate appeal system for trade disputes in March 2020.

-Known as the Multiparty Interim Appeal Arbitration Arrangement (MPIA), it is an alternative system for resolving WTO disputes that are appealed by a Member, in the absence of a functioning and staffed WTO Appellate Body.
+Known as the Multi-Party Interim Appeal Arbitration Arrangement (MPIA), it is an alternative system for resolving WTO disputes that are appealed by a Member in the absence of a functioning and staffed WTO Appellate Body.

 WTO members can resort to the use of the MPIA under Article 25 of the WTO Dispute Settlement Understanding, as an alternative mechanism for dispute settlement.
 The MPIA embodies the WTO appellate review rules and in a dispute between members, it will supersede the previous appeal processes and also apply to future disputes between members.

-For disputes among those members that are party to it, the MPIA serves as a temporary solution to the WTO Appellate Body gridlock.
+The MPIA is likely to remain in place for as long as the WTO Appellate Body is not functioning, and for disputes among those members that are party to it, the MPIA serves as a temporary solution to the WTO Appellate Body gridlock.

-On 30 April 2020, a group of 47 WTO members notified the organization of the creation of a new Multi-Party Interim Appeal Arbitration Arrangement (or MPIA) and their intention to resort to use of this mechanism to aribrate any WTO disputes among themselves which would otherwise be appealed to the non-functional WTO Appellate Body.
-In their formal communication these members indicated their goal was to preserve and replicate the substantive and procedural aspects of the WTO’s appeal aribration procedure including independence and impartiality, while enhancing efficiency.
+On 30 April 2020, a group of 47 WTO members notified the organization of the creation of a new Multi-Party Interim Appeal Arbitration Arrangement (or MPIA) and their intention to resort to use of this mechanism to arbitrate any WTO disputes among themselves which would otherwise be appealed to the non-functional WTO Appellate Body.
+In their formal communication these members indicated their goal was to preserve and replicate the substantive and procedural aspects of the WTO’s appeal arbitration procedure including independence and impartiality, while enhancing efficiency.
 These members also reaffirmed their commitment to resovling the impasse at the WTO Appellate Body and to ceasing the operation of the MPIA as soon as that body was restored to function.
 In describing this new arrangement, then Trade Commissioner of the European Union Phil Hogan said:

 “Today’s agreement delivers on the political commitment taken at ministerial level in Davos in January.
 This is a stop-gap measure to reflect the temporary paralysis of the WTO’s appeal function for trade disputes.
 This agreement bears testimony to the conviction held by the EU and many other countries that in times of crisis working together is the best option.
 We will continue our efforts to restore the appeal function of the WTO dispute settlement system as a matter of priority.
 In the meantime, I invite other WTO Members to join this open arrangement, crucial for the respect and enforcement of international trade rules.”